BloomTech-Labs/signlingo-fe/README.md

 #### _Formik_

-- Form management
+- Form management from before, now using okta authentication

 #### _Yup_

-- Form validation
+- Form validation from before, now using okta validation

 #### _Inter UI_